The Lion Sleeps Tonight: Background and release

-Solomon Linda was born in rural Natal, in southern Africa.
-A migrant worker and beer hall singer, he sang in a short-lived choir named the Evening Birds, which dissolved in 1933.
-Soon after, he founded a new group under the same name.
-The group, comprising himself as soprano, Gilbert Madondo as alto, Boy Sibiya as tenor, and Samuel Mlangeni, Gideon Mkhize, and Owen Sikhakhane as basses, performed a cappella in the weekends and quickly grew a following.
+Solomon Linda was born in rural Natal, southern Africa.
+During his childhood, he followed the minstrel Virginia Jubilee Singers' events as they toured South Africa and performed spirituals.
+A migrant worker and beer hall singer, he sang in a short-lived choir named the Evening Birds and founded another under the same name after the former dissolved in 1933.
+The new group, comprising himself as soprano, Gilbert Madondo as alto, Boy Sibiya as tenor, and Samuel Mlangeni, Gideon Mkhize, and Owen Sikhakhane as basses, performed a cappella on the weekends and quickly built a local following.
 Working-class culture in South Africa flourished around this time as the nation's manufacturing industry grew.
-After moving to Johannesburg, Linda became a packer at Eric Gallo's local record-pressing plant, (Note: Rian Malan suggests that Linda was given the job at Gallo's firm after recording "Mbube", not before.) the only one in black Africa.
+After moving to Johannesburg, Linda started work as a packer at Eric Gallo's local record-pressing plant, (Note: Rian Malan suggests that Linda was given the job at Gallo's firm after recording "Mbube", not before.) the only one in black Africa.
 It was not long before the firm's talent scout noticed the Evening Birds and invited them to the recording studio.
-Back then, record firms eyed Zulu close-harmony vocal music owing to its appeal to migrant mineworkers.
+Such firms sought out Zulu close-harmony vocal music back then to appeal to migrant mineworkers.

+During their second session at Gallo's studio, in 1939, they attempted "Mbube", accompanied by Peter Rezant on guitar, Emily Motsieloa on piano, and possibly Willie Gumede on banjo.
+They finished it without rehearsal after three takes.
+Impressed by the song, Gallo had it made into 78 rpm records.
+It then aired on the rediffusion, a landline that broadcast music and news across black neighbourhoods.